 Bloom time: Late spring through fall, depending on variety

 Growing Requirements: Sun to partial shade.
 Some shade is preferred in hot climates.
-Pincushions prefers rich, well-draining soil.
+Pincushions prefer rich, well-draining soil.
 Including some compost in their planting hole will keep them happy!
 Average water is preferred – not too much, but they aren’t necessarily drought-tolerant either.

 23) Bachelor’s Buttons ~ Centaurea